apepkuss/wasm-rt-test/README.md

 - Hardware: Apple M1 Pro + 32GB RAM
 - Rust: 1.67.0-nightly (215e3cd21 2022-11-03)

+## Test Programs

+- The `test-app` program is from [issue 2073](https://github.com/WasmEdge/WasmEdge/discussions/2073) by @shippomx.
+It is compiled into the `test-app.wasm` file.

+- The source code of `rt-xxx` programs are also derived from [issue 2073](https://github.com/WasmEdge/WasmEdge/discussions/2073) by @shippomx, but some of them are modified to make them more suitable for this test.

+- `rt-wasmedge-aot` and `rt-wasmedge-async-aot` are newly introduced in this test.

 ## Statistics of time cost of 1000*10000 times fib(30)

 <img src="statistics.png" alt="statistics" style="zoom:50%;"/>